 I lived for six years in Amsterdam.
 I arrived there a few weeks before starting my new job, and just hung out in the city.
 The first three conversations I had with strangers all went the same way.
 They’d ask me what I thought of the place so far, and I’d say great, really chilled; and then they’d give me the dark warning.
 It would go something like this: ‘OK, but be careful.
 Amsterdam is a place where you can get anything you want.
 And I mean, anything you want.
 So – be careful.’

-One girl, a junky, said to me, ‘It can be a very cold place, you know.’
+One girl, a junkie by the look of her, said to me, ‘It can be a very cold place, you know.’

 And that’s true.
 Physically, it’s true – this is Northern Europe, after all, despite the balconies on every apartment and the flocks of parakeets in Vondel Park.
 Winters can drag on.
 It’s windy, prone to downpours and storms which bring down trees and tram-cables.
 But everything’s always working by morning – does any city have such legions of workers?
 If you’re living below sea-level on a sandy swamp, it pays, I suppose, to make sure you’re not caught short-handed.

 But the girl was talking about a deeper coldness – something in the Dutch character, perhaps.
 And for sure, they don’t like freeloaders.
 It’s ‘pump or drown’.
 Do what you want otherwise, but take your turn at the pump.
 And there’s a historical coldness, a deep numbness left over from what happened here seventy or so years ago.
 Everyone knows about Ann Frank, of course.
 But the coldest place in the city has to be Nieuwmarkt, which was turned into a holding-pen for the mass deportations to concentration camps in Germany and Poland during the occupation.
 Growing up in England, ‘the war’ seemed like a distant myth.
 Here, you’re a little closer to it.